Doug Beattie: Leader of the Ulster Unionist Party

 At the 2022 Assembly election, he was the fourth candidate elected in Upper Bann, despite initial reports that he was at risk of losing his seat.
 During the election count, Beattie told the Belfast Telegraph that “I’ve set the direction of travel.
 What we have done previously, within the Ulster Unionist Party, is when something bad happens we feel we have to rethink what we’re doing’ and we’ve gone off in a completely different direction.“I don’t believe that’s the case this time.”

+Beattie caused further controversy in December 2022, when during a debate on restoring the Northern Ireland Executive, he said that the DUP "scream, whinge and whine like a girl from the sidelines".
+He subsequently apologised for the remarks.

 Following losses for the UUP in the 2023 local elections, Beattie said that unionism was always likely to "take a hit across the board" due to Sinn Féin's growth.
 He remarked, however, that "a fully functioning Stormont will stop the swing to Sinn Fein in its tracks."

 Throughout his leadership of the Ulster Unionist Party, Beattie had repeatedly called for the restoration of the devolved Northern Ireland Executive.
 In August 2023, he said that the absence of a devolved government is "causing untold harm in Northern Ireland" and, without an Executive, Northern Ireland has "no say, no scrutiny and absolutely no power."

 During his time as the Ulster Unionist Party leader he commemorated the centenary of Northern Ireland being created, attended the funeral of Queen Elizabeth II and the coronation of King Charles III.
 He also attended St Patrick's Day celebrations in Washington, meeting the then President Joe Biden.